Dynamic Language Runtime: History

-Supported languages
+Language implementations

+In 2007, Microsoft initially planned to use the DLR for the upcoming Visual Basic 2010 (VB 10.0) and Managed JScript (ECMAScript 3.0) as well as Python and Ruby.

-The DLR services are currently used in the development version of IronRuby, a .NET implementation of the Ruby language, and for IronPython.
+The DLR work on Ruby and Python resulted in IronRuby, a .NET implementation of the Ruby language, and IronPython.

-In 2007, Microsoft planned to use the DLR for the upcoming Visual Basic 2010 (VB 10.0) and Managed JScript (ECMAScript 3.0).
-However, as of August 2009, Microsoft has no more plans to implement Managed JScript on the DLR.
+By August 2009, Microsoft had announced it had no more plans to implement Managed JScript on the DLR.
+Fredrik Holmström later independently contributed a JavaScript implementation for the DLR which he dubbed "IronJS" in the naming tradition of IronPython and IronRuby.

 Like C#, Visual Basic can access objects from dynamic languages built on the DLR such as IronPython and IronRuby.

 PowerShell 3.0, released in Windows 8, was updated to use the DLR.

 IronScheme, a Scheme implementation, was planning to build upon the DLR.
 This idea was abandoned because the DLR branch used by the project became out of sync with the trunk, and also because (according to the project coordinator) the current version of the DLR at that time could not support the majority of Scheme's requirements.

 Architecture

 The Dynamic Language Runtime is built on the idea that it is possible to implement language specificities on top of a generic language-agnostic abstract syntax tree, whose nodes correspond to a specific functionality that is common to many dynamic languages.
 This architecture is backed by the idea that the number of elementary language constructs that would have to be implemented on the generic stack should be inherently limited.
 The DLR dynamically generates code corresponding to the functionality expressed by these nodes.
 The compiler for any dynamic language implemented on top of the DLR has to generate DLR abstract trees, and hand it over to the DLR libraries.

-The DLR provides dynamically-updated DynamicSite objects that cache the task of binding methods to objects.
+The DLR provides dynamically updated DynamicSite objects that cache the task of binding methods to objects.
 Since the type of an object—as well as the members it contains—in dynamic languages can change during a program lifetime, a method invocation must check the method list to see if the invocation is a valid one.
 DynamicSite objects represent and cache the state of the object and its methods; any update to the object is reflected in the DynamicSite objects as well.
 DLR routes all method invocations via the DynamicSite objects, which then performs a fast lookup and binding of the method with the actual implementation.

 In contrast to other efforts like the Parrot virtual machine (with no dependencies) or Da Vinci Machine (built on Java's JVM by adding new bytecodes in the JVM instruction set), the DLR is built on top of the existing Common Language Runtime, the .NET Framework virtual machine.